Automating releases on GitLab¶

 Once the merge request has been approved and merged you'll see either the

-release at this stage.
-If you're using the alternate workflow, the draft merge request will be waiting to be merged into therelease/fix-1.0.x
+releasejob will perform the full1.0.1release at this stage.
+If you're using the alternate workflow, the draft merge request will be waiting to be merged into therelease/fix-1.0.xbranch when you're ready to release the1.0.1version.

 See also¶